What are the child car seat regulations In Australia.

 - Six months to 4 years, the prohibition against forward-facing Car seat lift.

-- Four years to 7 years, a forward-facing car seat with a five or the six-point harness can be used or a high-backed booster seat With a seat-belt.
+- Four years to a booster seat for 7-year-old, a forward-facing car seat with a five or the six-point harness can be used or a high-backed booster seat With a seatbelt.

 - A child riding on a bus

 - a child under a year old riding in a taxi and the proper car seat or seat-belt is unavailable, even in this case, the A child cannot ride in the front seat.

 - A child is riding in a police or other emergency vehicle.

 - A child with a disease, illness or injury that would prevent the use of the car seat or seatbelt, in this case, the driver must carry a doctor’s statement confirming this.Buying the right baby seat.
 The question of which baby car seat to buy is unlike any decision that you will need to make.
 The question becomes not whether to purchase one of the many brands of car seats for toddlers on the market, but which seat will keep your child …